INTERVOLGA is always delighted to work on unique and complicated tasks. This article is about such a task.

 Our client requested to be able to view the whole deal history in stages.

-However, to calculate labour costs, as well as time spent on a deal stage, it is necessary to sum the total time.
+However, to calculate labour costs, as well as time spent on a deal stage, it is necessary to sum all the time spent.

-Secondly, it was important to bear in mind that while a deal is ongoing, time is being spent on it.
+Secondly, it was important to have in mind that while a deal is ongoing, time is being spent on it.
 This must also be taken into account in order to exclude suspended deals.

 Our client tried to implement the time calculation themselves, using a business process with many custom fields and a “datediff” function.